 Mortgage servicers collect mortgage and escrow payments from borrowers, pay taxes and insurance costs from escrow accounts, monitor and report delinquencies, and perform other required activities on our behalf.
 Our business with our mortgage servicers is concentrated.
 Our ten largest single-family mortgage servicers serviced 74% and 73% of our single-family mortgage credit book of business as of December 31, 2007 and 2006, respectively.
 Countrywide Financial Corporation and its affiliates, our largest single-family mortgage servicer, serviced 23% and 22% of our single-family mortgage credit book of business as of December 31, 2007 and 2006, respectively.
 Our ten largest multifamily servicers serviced 72% and 73% of our multifamily mortgage credit book of business as of December 31, 2007 and 2006, respectively.
-The largest multifamily mortgage servicer serviced 18% and 14% of our multifamily mortgage credit book of business as of December 31, 2007 and 2006, respectively.
+Our ten largest multifamily servicers serviced 72% and 73% of our multifamily mortgage servicer serviced 18% and 14% of our multifamily mortgage credit book of business as of December 31, 2007 and 2006, respectively.